Ukraine: Cyberwar creates chaos, 'it won't win the war' | DW | 03.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 There have been at least 150 cyberattacks in Ukraine since Russia's invasion.
-Their effect is mainly psychological.
-Experts say they won't decide the war.
+Their effect is mainly psychological, and experts say they won't decide the war.

-Ukraine has been the target of cyberattacks for years, potentially from Russia — this image shows an attack in January
+Ukraine has been the target of cyberattacks for years, potentially from Russia — including this attack in January

 Russia's invasion of Ukraine has been a hybrid war from the start, a mix of conventional military strategy — traditional "boots on the ground" — and a slightly more unconventional, digital or cyberwar.

-The global technology company Microsoft says its Threat Intelligence Center detected "destructive cyberattacks directed against Ukraine's digital infrastructure" hours before the first launch of missiles or movement of tanks on Feb.
-24.
+The global technology company Microsoft has said its Threat Intelligence Center (MSTIC) detected "destructive cyberattacks directed against Ukraine's digital infrastructure" hours before the first launch of missiles or movement of tanks on February 24.

 Those attacks, which Microsoft dubbed FoxBlade, included so-called wipers — malicious software or malware — that make their way inside computer networks and literally wipe the data from all connected devices.

-Cybersecurity experts in Germany say there have been over a hundred cyberattacks, in various forms, since then.
-But the effect has mainly been psychological.
+Cybersecurity experts in Germany have said there have been over a hundred cyberattacks, in various forms, since then.
+But their effect has mainly been psychological.

-"There is the fog of war, so we can't see everything," Matthias Schulze, a cybersecurity expert at the German Institute for International and Security Affairs (SWP), told a March 2 virtual press briefing.
+"There is the fog of war, so we can't see everything," Matthias Schulze, a cybersecurity expert at the German Institute for International and Security Affairs (SWP), told a virtual press briefing on March 2.

 "So far we have collected details on 150 cyber incidents, including information or propaganda events, and we're starting to make our observations," said Schulze.
 "The first is that we have yet to see the kind of thing that people fear most in a cyberwar."